juliancabezas/webpage/content/home/about.md

 My approach to work is based on my ability to deal with data analysis from several sources, generating machine learning models, statistical analysis and geospatial information analysis algorithms.

 My research vocation allowed me to generate high quality products, which have been translated into publications in international journals and presentations at conferences.
-Besides my professional life, I am enthusiastic about music, as an amateur trumpet player: trumpet:
+Besides my professional life, I am enthusiastic about music, as an amateur trumpet player : trumpet: